What is the difference between Promise race and any methods with examples

 AggregateError: All promises were rejected

-if the promise is fulfilled, Returns the object of status=fulfilled and value If the promise is rejected, Returns the object of status=rejected and reason
+If the promise is fulfilled, it returns an object with status=fulfilled and value.
+If the promise is rejected, it returns an object with status=rejected and reason.

 Promise.all(iterable promises)

-• All promises are resolved In this example, all promises are resolved
+• All promises resolved In this example, all promises are resolved:

 Promise.race([